israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Striped

-A striped indicator where the dark line uses **primary** or the [selected color](#colors), and the light line uses a desaturated version of the same color.
+This widget style features a striped indicator bar that uses the default or [selected color](#colors) for the main color, and a desaturated version of this color for the alternating stripe.

 ![striped progressbar](./assets/widget-styles/striped-progressbar.gif)